 When it comes to becoming a coaching leader the challenge for busy executives is finding the time and keeping the commitment.

-But, like most things doing the right thing is rarely the same as doing the easy thing.
+But, as most things, doing the right thing is rarely the same as doing the easy thing.

-Coaching requires time, emotional commitment and discipline, and the rewards are most definitely worth it.
+Coaching requires time, emotional intelligence, commitment and discipline, and the rewards are most definitely worth it.